ffrujeri/ffrujeri.github.io/_posts/2024-02-04-alpha-geometry.md

 - The system works by first trying to solve the problem with the things that are already there.
 If it can't solve the problem, it asks the language model for a suggestion.
 It then adds the suggestion to the problem and tries to solve it again.
 This process repeats until the problem is solved.

+- AlphaGeometry's solutions have machine-verifiable structure.
+Yet despite this, its output is still human-readable.

+- One could have imagined a computer program that solved geometry problems by brute-force coordinate systems: think pages and pages of tedious algebra calculation.
+AlphaGeometry is not that.
+It uses classical geometry rules with angles and similar triangles just as students do.”

 - AlphaGeometry is a very specialized system that only works for a certain type of geometry problem.
 However, it is very good at solving these problems, and it is often better than humans.

 ## Key innovations: